-If you have a large infestation of mice, here’s an effective homemade mouse trap.
+If you have a large infestation of mice, here’s the ultimate bucket mousetrap, the most effective homemade mouse trap.

 The best part is, this bucket mouse trap can be used to exterminate mice or as a live trap if you’d prefer to relocate the mice to another location.